How long are therapy sessions?

 What types of problems do you treat?

 I treat a general population of clients who are working on a variety of problems.
-These include life changes or events; the need to improve functioning at work or school; the wish to have better quality relationships; problems in personal or emotional functioning; cultural issues; or stress and trauma.
+These include life changes or events; trauma; the need to improve functioning at work or school; the wish to improve interpersonal relationships; problems in personal or emotional functioning; or stress.

 What are the benefits of using insurance vs. self-pay?